Laurel Wealth Advisors Inc. Buys 1,330 Shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX)

-Laurel Wealth Advisors Inc. boosted its stake in Schwab US Large-Cap ETF (NYSEARCA:SCHX) by 12.3% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 12,167 shares of the company’s stock after purchasing an additional 1,330 shares during the period.
-Laurel Wealth Advisors Inc.’s holdings in Schwab US Large-Cap ETF were worth $1,107,000 at the end of the most recent quarter.
+Laurel Wealth Advisors Inc. lifted its holdings in shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX) by 12.3% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 12,167 shares of the company’s stock after purchasing an additional 1,330 shares during the period.
+Laurel Wealth Advisors Inc.’s holdings in Schwab US Large-Cap ETF were worth $1,107,000 as of its most recent filing with the SEC.

-A number of other large investors also recently modified their holdings of the stock.
-SkyView Investment Advisors LLC bought a new position in Schwab US Large-Cap ETF in the 4th quarter valued at approximately $386,000.
-Grant Street Asset Management Inc. raised its position in Schwab US Large-Cap ETF by 1.4% during the 4th quarter.
-Grant Street Asset Management Inc. now owns 176,521 shares of the company’s stock worth $16,055,000 after purchasing an additional 2,510 shares during the last quarter.
-Capital Asset Advisory Services LLC raised its position in Schwab US Large-Cap ETF by 92.9% during the 4th quarter.
-Capital Asset Advisory Services LLC now owns 625 shares of the company’s stock worth $57,000 after purchasing an additional 301 shares during the last quarter.
-Main Street Financial Solutions LLC acquired a new position in Schwab US Large-Cap ETF during the 4th quarter worth about $7,768,000.
-Finally, Fort Pitt Capital Group LLC grew its position in shares of Schwab US Large-Cap ETF by 59.9% in the 4th quarter.
-Fort Pitt Capital Group LLC now owns 14,427 shares of the company’s stock valued at $1,312,000 after buying an additional 5,403 shares during the last quarter.
+Several other institutional investors have also modified their holdings of the stock.
+Charles Schwab Investment Management Inc. raised its position in Schwab US Large-Cap ETF by 8.3% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 15,147,266 shares of the company’s stock worth $1,377,645,000 after purchasing an additional 1,166,646 shares during the last quarter.
+Sage Financial Group Inc. increased its position in Schwab US Large-Cap ETF by 2.7% during the 4th quarter.
+Sage Financial Group Inc. now owns 3,922,687 shares of the company’s stock valued at $356,768,000 after purchasing an additional 103,053 shares during the period.
+Creative Planning boosted its stake in shares of Schwab US Large-Cap ETF by 1.9% in the 4th quarter.
+Creative Planning now owns 3,596,045 shares of the company’s stock valued at $327,060,000 after purchasing an additional 66,010 shares during the last quarter.
+Campbell Wealth Management raised its stake in Schwab US Large-Cap ETF by 3.3% during the fourth quarter.
+Campbell Wealth Management now owns 2,013,074 shares of the company’s stock worth $183,089,000 after buying an additional 63,841 shares during the last quarter.
+Finally, Mariner LLC raised its stake in Schwab US Large-Cap ETF by 2.2% during the fourth quarter.
+Mariner LLC now owns 1,936,313 shares of the company’s stock worth $176,114,000 after buying an additional 41,458 shares during the last quarter.

 Schwab U.S. Large-Cap ETF (the Fund) goal is to track the total return of the Dow Jones U.S. Large-Cap Total Stock Market Index (the Index).
 The Fund’s index includes the large-cap portion of the Dow Jones U.S. Total Stock Market Index available to investors in the marketplace.
 The Dow Jones U.S. Large-Cap Total Stock Market Index includes the components ranked 1-750 by full market capitalization.